awsdocs/aws-codepipeline-user-guide/doc_source/appendix-github-oauth.md

 To integrate with GitHub, CodePipeline uses a GitHub OAuth application for your pipeline\.
 CodePipeline uses webhooks to manage change detection for your pipeline with the GitHub version 1 source action\.

+**Note**
+When you configure a GitHub version 2 source action in AWS CloudFormation, you do not include any GitHub token information or add a webhook resource\.
+You configure a connections resource as shown in [AWS::CodeStarConnections::Connection](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codestarconnections-connection.html) in the* AWS CloudFormation User Guide\.*

 This reference contains the following sections for the GitHub version 1 action:
 + For information about how to add a GitHub version 1 source action and webhook to a pipeline, see [Adding a GitHub version 1 source action](#appendix-github-methods)\.
 + For information about the configuration parameters and example YAML/JSON snippets for a GitHub version 1 source action, see [GitHub version 1 source action structure reference](#action-reference-GitHub)\.